Analysis | The middle falls out

 Even within Biden’s party, polling from CNN indicates that the further-left part of the caucus isn’t overwhelmingly winning the big-picture debate.
 Democrats and independents who lean to the party broadly support the specific components of the Democratic bill.
 But asked whether it’s progressives or moderates who are helping the party more, Democrats were about split.
 Among independents who lean left, the moderates held a double-digit advantage.

-None of this means that passing Biden’s full proposed spending bill would hurt the party or that it wouldn’t help.
-This also does not mean that the party should fret over generic-ballot polling 13 months prior to the election; in fact, it shouldn’t.
-But those advocating for Biden to leverage his mandate to go big on spending need to recognize that the mandate has eroded and that the large group of independents is skeptical of Biden and the broad strokes of his policy agenda, even if they endorse the specifics.
+None of this means that passing Biden’s full spending bill would hurt the party or that it wouldn’t help.
+This also does not mean that the party should fret over generic-ballot polling 13 months before the elections; in fact, it shouldn’t.
+But those advocating for Biden to leverage his mandate to go big on spending need to recognize that the mandate has eroded, and that the large group of independents is skeptical of Biden and the broad strokes of his policy agenda, even if they endorse the specifics.

 Politics is not rational.
 If you felt that your job hinged on what you do right now, though, and you see one choice as particularly risky to that end, would that influence your decision-making?